Are you one of the billion people who have played Monopoly?

 This version was created by Elizabeth Maggie, who wanted a game to understand tax.

-Over 275 million games have been sold worldwide in over 111 different countries, and has been translated into 43 languages.
+Over 275 million games have been sold worldwide in over 111 different countries and have been translated into 43 languages.

-It has been played by over a billion people with the longest running game lasted for 70 days straight.
+It has been played by over a billion people, with the longest-running game lasting for 70 days straight.

 Tokens have included elephants and purses.

-In 1978, the Neiman Marcus Christmas catalogue offered a chocolate Monopoly game at $600.
+In 1978, the Neiman Marcus Christmas catalog offered a chocolate Monopoly game at $600.